Spike Island’s galleries are scheduled to reopen on Wednesday 19 May 2021 with the exhibition Veronica Ryan: Along a Spectrum.

 - The main entrance to Spike Island is via our main foyer on Cumberland Road.
 You will need to enter via this entrance as normal.

 - When you arrive, please scan the QR code on the large poster outside the front door with your device if you have one.
+All visitors are required to scan (check-in) upon arrival at Spike Island.
 The app can be downloaded from https://www.covid19.nhs.uk/

 - When you enter the foyer, please follow the signs to the Gallery Entrance directly in front of the building entrance (you do not need to check-in at reception first – we must keep this area clear).